okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/index.md

 title: Reference overview
 ---

 > Try the new look and feel of our [API documentation](https://developer.okta.com/docs/api/)!
-API content in the **References** section will be moved after September 30, 2024.
+API content in this section will be moved after September 30, 2024.

 # Reference overview